 - Sodium Lauryl Ether Sulfate (Sodium Laureth Sulfate) is a foaming agent.
 Because of its processing method, it’s likely contaminated with a carcinogenic byproduct, dioxan.

-- Phthalates is often listed as “fragrance.”
-These chemicals are endocrine disruptors that have been linked to autism, obesity and breast cancer.
+- Phthalates are often listed as “fragrance.”
+These chemicals are endocrine disruptors that have been linked to obesity and breast cancer.

 - Dimethicones & Silicones can cause hair loss and itchy scalp.